-If we try, however, to understand and interpret each of Burnham's test statements as it was most probably meant then it becomes clear that those which have not been made obsolete by the passage of time individually present one or more aspects of a set of values and assumptions through which liberal progressives filter their perception of the world outside themselves -and that they rely on their shared allegiance to the blinders imposed by this world view to justify their perception of themselves as morally and intellectually superior to those who see the world differently.
+If we try, however, to understand and interpret each of Burnham's test statements as it was most probably meant then it becomes clear that those which have not been made obsolete by the passage of time individually present one or more aspects of a set of values and assumptions through which liberal progressives filter their perception of the world outside themselves -and that they rely on their shared allegiance to the blinders imposed by this world view to justify their perception of themselves as morally and intellectually superior to those with more inclusive views of the world.

 On a broader front this normative filtration afflicts progressives everywhere because knowing what something should say in whatever the current political context is, allows them to ignore whatever it does say; and knowing what reality ought to be allows them to selectively amplify the importance of whatever elements in reality fit their worldview whole ignoring the disconfirmatory information making up the totality of reality as it actually is.

 Progressives therefore tend to apply law according to the meaning they understand it to have - according to the meaning, in other words, appropriate to their immediate needs.
 Thus their perceived enemies can be hung by the letter of the law, but that same text can be ignored, re-interpreted, or imaginatively extended when doing so reinforces progressive belief.
 Thus federal courts up to and including the supreme court, to cite a particularly egregious example, have seen fit to imagine constitutional penumbra and then issue rulings based on those as if the text they imagined actually existed.